 About Us

 Yarran Dheran Nature Reserve is a treasured pocket of bushland along the Mullum Mullum Valley, cared for and protected by the Yarran Dheran Advisory Committee in partnership with the City of Whitehorse.
-Once home to the Wurundjeri people and later used for farming, timber, quarrying, and even as a municipal tip, the reserve has transformed into a sanctuary of restored native bush, rich with flora, fauna, and cultural history.
+Once home to the Wurundjeri people and later used for farming, timber, quarrying, and even as a municipal tip, the reserve has transformed into an urban bushland reserve, rich with flora, fauna, and cultural history.

 Today, the Advisory Committee of dedicated volunteers continues this legacy — protecting the reserve’s ecological values, running community events and education programs, and inviting everyone to connect with the beauty and history of this unique landscape.